holoviz-dev/pyctdev/README.md

     to (test.pypi.org) pypi.org

 A release happens when a `vX.Y.Z` tag is pushed.
-Dev releases can either be defined as "every merge to master" (e.g. for a mature project), or "every time a `vX.Y.ZaN` style tag is pushed (for a rapidly changing project).
+Dev releases can either be defined as "every merge to main" (e.g. for a mature project), or "every time a `vX.Y.ZaN` style tag is pushed (for a rapidly changing project).